Navigating the waters

 The key word is reasonable.
 The point is not to retroactively assign blame for having missed something.
 The point is to build the pattern-recognition vocabulary that makes the next signal slightly easier to catch.

 It helps to bring real examples from the news.
 The industry is not short of them.
+The colleague who became suddenly very interested in the backup schedule was, in one well-known case, exfiltrating data before resignation.
+The system that was slow for no obvious reason was running a credential harvester.
 Stories of incidents where the warning signs were visible months before the event tend to generate good discussion and a certain amount of collective sighing.

 Anchor points